yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

     environment variable according to your specific credentials.
   </p>
   <p>
-    Second, in the tutorial, we assume the server already has a working Ruby and Java installation.
+    Second, in the tutorial, we assume the server already has a working Java installation.
-    When it's not the case, they must be installed as part of the bootstrap process.
+    When it's not the case, it must be installed as a part of the bootstrap process.
   </p>
   <p style="font-weight: bolder">
     A bootstrap script and instructions for the <em>Ubuntu</em> operating system are available